 This committee is comprised of at least five members.
 You choose it in consultation with your doctoral thesis advisor.
 Most members are likely to be members of your program area.
 The others will be faculty in other departmental program areas, or if appropriate, in other departments.
-The committee should be constructed so that experts in all aspects of your study will serve as members and so that at least one member represents a perspective outside your own area.
-Your committee chairperson (who may also be your doctoral thesis advisor) is usually, but need not be, from your own area's faculty.
-The Department Head or the Associate Head for Graduate Studies must approve the composition of the doctoral committee.
+The committee should be constructed so that experts in all aspects of your study will serve as members and so that at least one member represents a perspective outside of your own area.
+Your committee chairperson (who may also be your doctoral thesis advisor and director of research) is usually, but need not be, from your own area's faculty.
+The Department Head or the Associate Head for Graduate Studies must approve the composition of the doctoral committee and it must also be accepted and charged by the Graduate College.
 If changes in the approved committee become necessary, written concurrence from any member being replaced, along with the revised committee list, must be presented to the Associate Head and Graduate College for approval.
+Failure to get your committee approved prior to your preliminary meeting may results in your preliminary meeting being cancelled and delayed.